Auto Insurance Requirements in Arizona for 2025 (AZ Minimum Coverage)

 What are Arizona’s auto insurance laws?

 Arizona requires drivers to have liability insurance with a minimum of $25,000 for bodily injury per person, $50,000 per accident, and $15,000 for property damage.
 Providers like USAA, Geico, and Progressive offer affordable options to meet these requirements.
-Check out our guide to find the best car insurance after an accident in Arizona, and see how you can get the right coverage at the best price for your needs.
+Check out our guide to find the best car insurance for drivers after an accident in Arizona, and see how you can get the right coverage at the best price for your needs.

 What are the insurance requirements for vehicles for hire in Arizona?